tridevbhansali/Anime-Sql_Tableau/README.md

 cleaning processes in `SQL`, with some important functions in result of exploring the dataset, handling null values, converting variables in other formats etc.

-2.Connecting `Tableau` with MySql database and visualising using barchart, piechart, linechart while applying filters to find the required information.
+2.Connecting `Tableau` with MySql database and visualising using barchart, piechart, etc while applying filters to find the required information.